nicnocquee/nicnocquee.github.com/source/_posts/2014-09-10-costly-mistake.markdown

 <!--more-->

 The unauthorized person(s) created 20 Windows instances on each of regions.
 By the time I received the e-mail notification from AWS, those instances had been running for about two hours.
 I deleted the exposed access key, and turned off all the instances as soon as possible.
 Not soon enough unfortunately since I got another email 4 hours after the incident alerting my usage billing exceeded 50 USD (the number I set up).
 Way over 50 USD.
-Let just say it completely ruined my excitement of Apple Keynote.
+Let's just say it completely ruined my excitement of Apple Keynote.

 ## Bad people are EVERYWHERE